 Uniquely the only course which both Trent Jones, father & son, had a hand in, competing with one another over the front and back nines respectively.
 The result is a magnificent, American style layout (as you might imagine!), with big water hazards and huge sand traps in abundance!Bondues - Hawtree Architect: F. Hawtree.
 18 holes: 6,260m: Par 73.

-A varied course wending in part along the valley of the river Scarpe to begin with then rising and broadening onto the hillside above.
-New 9-hole course too for a leisurely afternoon round.
+A varied course wending in part along the valley of the river Scarpe with some rather tight holes to begin with then rising briskly and broadening out (thankfully!) onto the hillside above.
+The 18th back down to the funky Clubhouse is a suitable climax to the round.
+9-hole course too for a leisurely afternoon round.

 More than a little interesting: a popular public course with 18 traditional parkland holes running through the woods and around some small lakes plus a recently added and rather avant-garde nine hole extension.
 The new holes are strikingly angular and designed to reflect the town's ancient fortifications - a unique design that always causes much debate!